takemobiteam/takemobi-test.github.io/docs/index.md

 | "T_ERR_036"                   | "Trip %(id)s violates the force pickup time for booking %(booking_id)s." |
 | "T_ERR_023"                   | "Trip %(id)s with %(seats)s seats violates hotel %(hotels_name)s seat limit %(limits)s." |
 | "Infeasible_Booking"          | "Booking %(bid)s in Trip %(tid)s is incompatible because of %(reasons)s" |
+> DMS THis is kinda icky now that I look at it - might be worth a ticket for consistency both internally to these errors and maybe some similarity with the booking discards
 ### Incompatible Messages (a subset of Infeasible Messages, where Bookings cannot be grouped)

 | message_id  | Message                                                      |